castacks/mvs_gi_download/README.md

 To download `validate` dataset, copy and edit `minio_list_validate.txt` and use `--dataset_type validate` when running the above command.

-# Download the ckeckpoints, hardware-accelerated models, and sample data #
+# Download the ckeckpoints, hardware-optimized models, and sample data #

 Do

 ```bash
 python3 download_models.py
 ```

+The total size of the checkpoints, optimized models, and sample data is about 5.8GB.

 Enjoy!